 - Silpat or Parchment paper

-- In a large mixing bowl, add the softened butter, sugar, and brown sugar.
+In a large bowl, add the softened butter, sugar, and brown sugar.
 Beat until light and fluffy, 1-2 minutes.

-- Add the milk, vanilla, and a few drops of food coloring (I added 4 drops of pink food coloring) and beat again until the color has been completely incorporated.
+Add the milk, vanilla, and a few drops of food coloring (I added 4 drops of pink) and beat again until the color has been completely incorporated.

-- Add half of the flour mixture to the wet mixture and mix until just combined.
+Add half of the dry ingredients to the softened butter mixture and mix until just combined.
 Add the rest and mix until just combined.

-- Fold in the white chocolate and raspberry flavored chips.
+Fold in the white chocolate and raspberry flavored chips.
+Put any extra chips ontop of the cookies before baking.

-- Using a medium cookie scoop, scoop out cookie dough balls on Silpat or a baking sheet with parchment paper, and chill in the fridge for roughly 30 minutes.
+Using a medium cookie scoop, scoop out the sugar cookie dough balls on to Silpat or a baking sheet with parchment paper, and chill in the fridge for roughly 30 minutes.

-- Allow to cool completely on the baking sheets.
+Allow to cool completely on the baking sheets before serving.

-More Sugar – Sprinkle extra granulated sugar on the top before baking to add crunch.
+More Sugar – Roll cookies in extra granulated sugar on the top before baking to add crunch.

 Flavored Chips – There are so many combinations of flavored baking chips out there, I can’t wait to see what you try!